James B. Conant: Presidential Medal of Freedom and other recognition

+Later years and death

-Between 1965 and 1969, Conant, suffering from a heart condition, worked on his biography, My Several Lives.
-He became increasingly infirm, and suffered a series of strokes in 1977.
+Between 1965 and 1969, Conant, living with a heart condition, worked on his biography, My Several Lives.
+He became increasingly infirm, and had a series of strokes in 1977.
 He died in a nursing home in Hanover, New Hampshire, on February 11, 1978.
 His body was cremated and his ashes interred in the Thayer-Richards family plot at Mount Auburn Cemetery.
 He was survived by his wife and sons.
 His papers are in the Harvard University Archives.
-Among them was a sealed brown Manila envelope that Conant had given the archives in 1951, with instructions that it was to be opened by the President of Harvard in the 21st century.
+Among them was a sealed brown Manila envelope that Conant had given the archives in 1951, with instructions that it was to be opened by the president of Harvard in the 21st century.
 Opened by Harvard's 28th president, Drew Faust, in 2007, it contained a letter in which Conant expressed his hopes and fears for the future.
 "You will ... be in charge of a more prosperous and significant institution than the one over which I have the honor to preside", he wrote.
 "That [Harvard] will maintain the traditions of academic freedom, of tolerance for heresy, I feel sure."

 Legacy

-Conant is the namesake of James B. Conant High School in Hoffman Estates, Illinois, as well as James B. Conant Elementary School in Bloomfield Hills, Michigan.
+Conant is the namesake of James B. Conant High School in Hoffman Estates, Illinois, and James B. Conant Elementary School in Bloomfield Hills, Michigan.